core-wg/comi/draft-ietf-core-comi.md

 application/yang-map+cbor:

-: represents a CBOR YANG document containing a one or multiple instance-identifier and associated data node value.
+: represents a CBOR YANG document containing a YANG data tree.

-: FORMAT: ordered map of instance-identifier, data-node-value
+: FORMAT: ordered map of single-instance-identifier, data-node-value

 : DELTA ENCODING: The SID part of the first instance-identifier within the ordered map is encoded using its absolute value.
 Subsequent instance-identifiers are